 The fact that gardeners have enjoyed a long love affair with peat moss is completely understandable.
-It’s been among the potting mix/soil additive favorites for what seems like forever — it’s some special stuff.
+It’s been among the potting mix/soil additive favorites for what seems like forever.
+It’s some special stuff.

 Many gardeners are choosing to use less peat and turning to other alternatives.
 One caveat: neither of these things has the disease-fight capabilities that peat moss has.
 However, using more of the following natural resources in your potting mix will allow you to use less peat.

+Rice grains are dried and hulled before being prepared for human consumption by being parboiled (converted) and then polished.
 Usually the hulls would be considered waste and disposed of.
 But some clever person decided to utilize them as a potting soil additive.

 Coir (pronounced koy-er) is also referred to as coco-peat or coir-peat.
 It’s literally the hairy, outside layer of the husk on coconut shells.
 It’s my favorite.

-There are two types of coir: that which is harvested from young coconuts and that harvested from mature coconuts.
+There are two types of coir: that which is harvested from young coconuts and that which is harvested from mature coconuts.
 The coir used for twine, rope, sacks, and mats is collected from young (light-colored) coconuts and referred to as “white fiber.”
 While the coir used as a potting soil additive is harvested from mature coconuts and is very slow to break down.

-Many times you’ll purchase the coir in “blocks”, which expand like mad when soaked in water for a while.
+Many times you’ll purchase the coir in “blocks,” which expand like mad when soaked in water for a while.
 Like rice hulls, coir lightens soil and retains water like a boss.
 It’s also more expensive than peat.

 Some will argue that coir isn’t close to being “the perfect green alternative” when you factor in processing and shipping, which adds to pollution.
 I will concede that.
 But in my book, since coconuts are grown and harvested for their meat anyway, coir is still more ecofriendly than its peat counterpart.